 The MFM (NZ) managed estate is comprised of a wide range of soil types.
-Some of these soils are low in key nutrients or mineral required for growing healthy trees.
-Fertiliser application is only used as required to address deficiencies and maintain forest health, using foliar sampling and soil information to determine the type and amount of fertiliser required.
-As a result fertiliser application rates in forestry are typically significantly lower than other productive land uses, such as farming or horticulture.
+Some of these are low in nutrients required for growing trees and therefore fertilisation to correct deficiencies and enhance forest health may be needed.
+Foliar sampling and soil information determine the type and amount of fertiliser required.
+Fertiliser application rates are significantly lower than other productive land uses, such as pastoral agriculture, when compared over the full life cycle of a forest.